 Sadie Davidson is a writer, poet, performer, producer and playwright.
 She is also a former stripper and recovering addict which she feels colours both her life and work wonderfully.
 She is the author of “Tales From The Estate”, hosts the long running open mic “Dangerous Poetry” and is the founder of Essex Poetry Collective.

-She produced her own spoken word album “Council House and Silent” and her debut play “Bare Lies” will premiere as part of Southend Festival, in an immersive, site specific location.
+She recorded and produced her own spoken word album “Council House and Silent” and her debut play “Bare Lies” premiered in July as part of Southend Festival, in an immersive, site specific location.

 “Sadie Davidson..in a spoken word set that bit with lightning like fury and machine gun delivery.
 This was edgy and dangerous poetry.”

 Jac Bottjer, Channel 4-featured poet / Poetry In Commotion